 In this format, the spotlight will be given to your work experience which will be written in reverse chronological order.
 Your most recent work experience will be written first and your first experience towards the end.

 This is of relevance to the recruiter because they care more about your recent experience as it aligns with your present character more.

 Here’s why you should pick reverse chronological format for your stage manager resume:

-- Recruiter friendly and easily scannable
+- Recruiter friendly and easily readable

 - Lists your most recent work experience first